flatiron-school/environmentalizer/README.md

 2. Know your GitHub username
 3. Know the email address associated with your GitHub account
 4. A personal access api token for GitHub.
 You can create one here: [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
 The name doesn't matter.
 You *MUST* select the `write:public_key` scope.
+5. You ___MUST___ to have pre-installed Xcode, accepted its license, and have the Command Line Tools.

 ## Notes